openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 The guide presents a basic workflow for building and running C++ code samples in OpenVINO.
 Note that these steps will not work with the Python samples.

-To get started with samples, you must first install OpenVINO Runtime, install OpenVINO Development tools, and build the sample applications.
+To get started, you must first install OpenVINO Runtime, install OpenVINO Development tools, and build the sample applications.
 See the <a href="#prerequisites">Prerequisites</a> section for instructions.

 Once the prerequisites have been installed, perform the following steps: